 My child has to miss part of a class—can he or she make it up later?

-Please email us at firstname.lastname@example.org with the particulars of your situation and we can do our best to accommodate you.
+Please email us for a quote with the particulars of your situation and we can do our best to accommodate you.
 If you let us know well in advance, we can often make something work.

 What does my child need to bring to a tutoring session?

-Depending on the test, we recommend Brian’s Barron’s ACT Guide with CD-ROM and The Real ACT Prep Guide, or The Official SAT Study Guide.
+Depending on the test, we recommend Brian’s Barron’s ACT Guide and The Official ACT Prep Guide or Brian’s Barron’s SAT and The Official SAT Study Guide.
 For academic tutoring, please bring your class materials: textbook, worksheets, notes, and past tests.

 Do you tutor students from out of town?

 Absolutely—we have worked with many students from across Ohio and beyond.
 Some students come to Columbus for one of our classes, but many choose to meet us online via our Socrates online learning platform.
 We are able to share screens with students using our Bamboo Tablets and Screen-sharing features, so online tutoring is about as close to meeting a tutor in person as you can get.